 The City has a Tree Board and a Tree Ordinance.
 Information about both can be found on this site.
 The City has certain rights over trees that are on the City Road Right of Way in front of your yard.
 See the sign ordinance above regarding right of way.

 The City requires that any boats, trailers, campers, RV’s, or other occasional use vehicles, must not be parked on a driveway or grass in such a manner that they extend past the front of your home.
 You should also be aware that Metro Louisville does not allow you to consistently park any of the above, including an automobile, within 5 feet of your neighbor's property line.

 Thinking about repaving or changing your driveway?
 Read this!
 The City requires a permit to do any work on its Right of Way (ROW).
 Again, the Right of Way is that strip of land between the road surface and your property line.
 That piece of land that you think is your front yard but it's not.
 This is called an Encroachment Permit and one is necessary if you are repaving or modifying that part of your driveway on the City's ROW.
-ROW driveway application for a description of what the City will allow on its ROW.
+Application for ROW Driveway Replacement

 The City has lots of Ordinances and they can all be found on this site but we felt these were the most pertinent to your life.
 Click here to see all of our ordinances.